4 things to consider before setting a science based target

-Without innovation, energy efficiency improvements, and energy/carbon reductions are unlikely to keep pace with the those defined by a SBT.
+Without innovation, energy efficiency improvements, and energy/carbon reductions are unlikely to keep pace with those defined by a SBT.
 Energy monitoring and assessment of projects provide the opportunity to identify focus areas and make meaningful energy reductions.
 In addition, prioritizing energy reduction initiatives that also deliver high carbon savings by considering carbon reductions alongside monetary payback can provide a useful mechanism in defining an investment strategy.

 4. Review and Monitoring

 Finally, it is important to review and monitor progress against a SBT annually.
 As some SBT methodologies are inherently changeable due to their relation against global GDP growth, an annual assessment is required to analyse performance and confirm future emission reductions.
 In addition, to truly align with climate science, cumulative carbon emissions need to be assessed to ensure alignment with global carbon budgets.